Othernet-Project/librarian/docs/source/developers/components_exports.rst

 static assets directory and 'js/' subdirectory are automatically added to the name, as is the '.js' extension.

-For more information on working with templates, see :doc:`working_with_static_assets`.
+For more information on working with static assets, see :doc:`working_with_static_assets`.

 .. warning::